 So, have you noticed this mini-trend of maxi checks?
 Do you think it’s just for country settings, or can you see it working in city dwellings as well?

-Here’s a little boutique of buffalo check items I’ve gathered for you.
+Here’s a little boutique of items I’ve gathered for you.
 Enjoy!
 (Disclaimer: this boutique contains affiliate links.
 A small commission is paid on any purchase, at no additional cost to the buyer.
 This goes to help support this blog.
 Thank you!).